 But overall, the pattern we saw with these (and other YouTubers making money outside of advertising) was this: They found out what their most loyal subscribers want, dream, crave and need, and they offered them premium content in exchange for paid subscriptions or one time fees.

-This gave the creators even more engagement and loyalty from their subscribers, and helped them earn income and make a living beyond just with advertising — a win-win.
+This gave the creators even more engagement and loyalty from their subscribers, and helped them earn income and make a living beyond just with advertising — in other words, it was a win-win.

-This can sound simple but the behind-the-scenes details of how to actually implement these money making strategies are important.
-In this post, you will find the strategies each of these 8 Youtubers has used to become successful
+This may sound simple, but the behind-the-scenes details of how to actually implement these money-making strategies are important.

-In order to monetize his channel, Rob has created a paid subscription based model where subscribers gain access to exclusive content and weekly offers.
+In order to monetize his channel, Rob uses Patreon to create a membership based business model, where patrons gain access to exclusive content and weekly offers.

-For example, Rob offers paid subscribers exclusive videos, guitar chord sheets, and guitar tabs for just $1/month.
+For example, Rob offers patrons exclusive videos, guitar chord sheets, and guitar tabs for just $1/month.

-At $5/month, he gives paid subscribers a beginner guitar manual, a PDF of beginner-friendly guitar chords, interactive practice schedules, and 20% off group classes and seminars that Rob teaches.
-Rob offers packages from $1/month up to $15/month.
+At $5/month, he gives patrons a beginner guitar manual, a PDF of beginner-friendly guitar chords, interactive practice schedules, and 20% off group classes and seminars that Rob teaches.
+Rob's tiers range from $1/month up to $15/month.

 - First, he offers a weekly freebie (as a limited-time offer that only paid subscribers can access)